FinnishCustoms-SuomenTulli/account-register-information-query/index_en.md

 c) the serialNumber attribute of the Subject field of the certificate consists of the Business ID of the competent authority or the state service centre acting on its behalf, or of the identifier that is formed of the letters “FI” and the digit part of the authority’s or the centre’s Business ID without the hyphen (ID in the format of a VAT-number).

+Please note: For the message signatures to meet the information security requirements of the National Cyber Security Centre referred to below, the RSA public key of the certificate used for signatures must have at least 3072 bits.
+The uses of the certificate used for signatures must also include “digital signature”.
+In addition, the server certificate must be of type QWAC (Qualified Website Authentication Certificate), which includes extensions (X509v3 Extended Key Usage: TLS Web Client Authentication, TLS Web Server Authentication).
+These factors must be taken into account when ordering a certificate.

 #### Data traffic certificate of the data supplier or the party authorised by the data supplier